 Although they should ensure your data stays protected, liability isn’t always straightforward.
 For that reason, it’s important to have the correct evidence for any data breach claims.

-What Evidence Can Help Me Sue For A GDPR Data Breach?
+What Evidence Can Help Me Sue For A UK GDPR Data Breach?

 Additionally, if you have reason to believe that your data has been breached, you can make a complaint to the Information Commissioner’s Office.
 They can advise whether a breach has occurred, and that can also be used as evidence.